jason-kerney/blog/_posts/2021/2021-05-07-failed-retro.md

 ## Environment First

-Before we look at internal causes for a retrospective to fail, lets look externally.
+Before we look at internal causes for a retrospective to fail, let’s look externally.
 [Deming](https://deming.org/a-bad-system-will-beat-a-good-person-every-time/) says that a bad system trumps a good employee every time.
 This means that the environment is the number one cause for an individual or team's performance.

 - What or who in the environment is preventing you from examining how you work?
 - What or who in the environment is preventing you from changing the way you work?